ghitchens/nerves_hub_rest_api/README.md

 ## Options

-JrtpBridge can also take takes a couple options in the options map, as follows:
+HubRestApi can also take takes a couple options in the options map, as follows:

 on_wait_start :: fn/0